 I honestly don’t think there is anywhere in the world as blue as Greece.
 There is something so pure about the colours of the sea and sky, which you just don’t get in other parts of the world.
 What’s not to love about this simply stunning part of the world.
 With its pretty paved streets lined with pink flowers and cobalt blue front doors.

 All that prettiness that makes your heart skip a little beat.
-The people are warm and welcoming, the food is delicious, and yes I am wishing myself back there as I type.
-Oh to be sat on the beach in my swimwear looking out to sea with the sun on my face.
-Ok maybe a cocktail in hand too.
-And is it too much to ask to maybe have a great book too?
+The people are warm and welcoming, the food is delicious, and I wish myself back there as I type.
+Oh, to be sat on the beach in my swimwear, looking out to sea with the sun on my face.
+Ok, maybe a cocktail in hand too.
+And is it too much to ask to have a great book too?

 But there is so much more to Greece and the Greek Islands than beautiful blue skies.
 There are so many more reasons to visit.